How to care for dogs in winter – Seven Ways to Keep Your Dog Safe and Warm.

 Keep dogs on lead in snow.

-Never let your dog off the lead in a snowstorm, and be very careful when there is snow and ice on the ground.
+Never let your dog off the lead in a snowstorm, and be very careful when snow and ice are on the ground.
 The scent is not as easy to pick up in icy conditions, and the landscape is entirely different, so your dog could quickly become disorientated and lose you.
-For this reason, make sure that your dogs are wearing up to date tags with your name and mobile number on them and that your microchip details are up to date with PetLog.
+For this reason, make sure that your dogs are wearing up-to-date tags with your name and mobile number on them and that your microchip details are up to date with PetLog.